Data Privacy & Security

 Every use and disclosure of personally identifiable information (PII) by Whitehall CSD shall benefit students and the Whitehall CSD, such as improve academic achievement; advance efficient and effective school operations; empower families and students with information;

 Personally identifiable information (PII) shall not be included in public reports or documents;

-Parents, legal guardians, and eligible students (students who are age 18 or older) are afforded all the protections, where applicable, under the Family Education Rights Privacy Act (FERPA) and the Individuals with Disabilities Act (IDEA) and the federal regulations for implementing those statutes;
+Parents, legal guardians, and eligible students (students who are age 18 or older) are afforded all the protections, where applicable, under the Family Education Rights Privacy Act (FERPA) and the Individuals with Disabilities Act (IDEA) and the federal regulations for implementing those statuates;

 Alignment with the National Institute for Standards & Technology (NIST) Cybersecurity Framework.

 Annual training and notification for employees that handle student, teacher and/or principal PII.